-In evaluating students for admission to the program, we require both an academic background showing distinction in psychology, and personal attributes indicative of a likelihood of success as a professional psychologist.
-Caring, commitment, empathy and integrity, while difficult to measure and evaluate, are essential characteristics we look for in our students.
-Students from the social sciences and humanities, who have the requisite course work in psychology, are encouraged to apply.
+In evaluating students for admission to the program, we require both an academic background showing distinction in psychology and personal attributes indicative of a likelihood of success as a professional psychologist.
+Compassion, commitment, empathy and integrity, while difficult to measure and evaluate, are essential characteristics we look for in our students.
+Students from the social sciences and humanities who have the requisite course work in psychology are encouraged to apply.

 The Clinical Psychology Program requires the following for admission:

 - A completed application for Graduate Admission at http://www.smcvt.edu/graduate/admission.

 - Official transcripts of all prior undergraduate and graduate work (have all transcripts sent to you in a sealed envelope to be included in your packet);